 Strategy to provide services

 There are many structural barriers that can push girls into child marriage and prevent them from accessing support once they are married.
-Provide services across sectors that reinforce one another and are tailored to the specific needs of girls at risk of marriage and married girls.

 Programmes and practice

 Increasing access to accessible, high quality and safe schooling is a critical strategy in ending child marriage and ensuring married girls can complete their education.
 Education builds knowledge, opens new opportunities and can help to transform norms around the value of girls and adolescents in the community.
 The very act of adolescent girls going to school can reinforce to the community that girls of school-going age should not be married.

 Keeping girls in school is an effective way to prevent child marriage but it is not enough.
 Girls need support to thrive and transition into secondary school.
 For married girls, it is important that schools encourage and support them to continue their education in either an informal or formal setting.
 This could mean being part of a safe space programme, or undertaking part-time, remote or vocational learning.

 Both unmarried and married girls need high quality, youth-friendly health services to live healthy and safe lives.
 Many girls in low income countries have an unmet need for sexual and reproductive health care – including access to contraception and safe abortion – which can put them at risk of unwanted early pregnancy, and HIV and other sexually transmitted infections.

 Girls need to know about their bodies as well as the types of services and health care available to them.
 Making sure health services are youth-friendly and that girls can access care without judgement and without male supervision is also important.

 Ensuring there are adequate child protection mechanisms in place is an important part of our efforts to end child marriage.
 Establishing protocols on identifying the warning signs and addressing the risks of child marriage is a key part of this work.